MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/security-and-privacy.md

 ### Does the mobile app on Android support EMS/MDM polices via Intune?

-Microsoft Community Training doesn’t support (aka honor) any Intune policies.
+Community Training doesn’t support (aka honor) any Intune policies.
 We don’t differentiate between managed or unmanaged devices i.e. none of the MDM policies are applicable to the mobile app.